 There are fishing, hunting and wildlife viewing opportunities near the site.
+A visitor center with fish displays is located at this hatchery.
 The hatchery also provides for educational and informal tours.
+Hatchery will continue to provide recreational fishing access to the Sol Duc River.